ahadziii/whisper-finetune/README.md

         --eval_datasets output_data_directory/eval_dataset_1 output_data_directory/eval_dataset_2 output_data_directory/eval_dataset_3
    ```

-   The datasets being passed as parameters through the train_datasets and eval_datasets arguments should have been from the output directories generated through the data preparation stage.
+   The datasets being passed as parameters through the train_datasets and eval_datasets arguments should have been from the output directories generated from the `process_data/prepare_whisper_data.py` script.
 Multiple datasets can be used as a part of the fine-tuning process.
 These datasets would be concatenated and shuffled at the time of dataset preparation.

    While all of the arguments are set with default options, one is encouraged to look into the file to customize the training hyperparameters in such a way that it suits the amount of data at hand and the size of the model being used.